michaelborn/UpChunk/README.md

 Here's the configuration for [DropZone.js](https://www.dropzone.dev/js/) support.

 > **Note:** DropZone supports a custom `file` parameter name in their frontend options.
-If you have changed this, please ensure that you change the `fileUpload` value below 👇 as well.
+If you have changed this, please ensure that you change the `fields.file` setting to match.

 ```js
 moduleSettings["UpChunk"] = {